The Big Sky (film)

-The Big Sky is a 1952 American Western film produced and directed by Howard Hawks and written by Dudley Nichols, based on the novel of the same name by A.B.
-Guthrie Jr. The film does not have the same tragic ending as the book.
-The cast includes Kirk Douglas, Dewey Martin, Elizabeth Threatt and Arthur Hunnicutt, who was nominated for an Academy Award for Best Supporting Actor.
-Though not considered among Hawks's major achievements by most critics, the film was chosen by Jonathan Rosenbaum for his alternative list of the Top 100 American Films.
+The Big Sky is a 1952 American Western film produced and directed by Howard Hawks and starring Kirk Douglas, Dewey Martin, Elizabeth Threatt and Arthur Hunnicutt.
+The screenplay was written by Dudley Nichols based on the novel of the same name by A.B.
+Guthrie Jr.

 Plot

-In 1832, Jim Deakins (Kirk Douglas) is travelling in the Kentucky wilderness when he encounters an initially hostile Boone Caudill (Dewey Martin).
-However, they soon become good friends and head together to St. Louis on the Missouri River in search of Boone's uncle, Zeb Calloway (Arthur Hunnicutt).
-They find him when they are tossed in jail for brawling with fur traders of the Missouri River Company.
-When 'Frenchy' Jourdonnais (Steven Geray) comes to bail Zeb out, Zeb talks him into paying for Jim and Boone too.
+In 1832, Jim Deakins is traveling in the Kentucky wilderness when he encounters the hostile Boone Caudill.
+However, they soon become close friends and head together to St. Louis on the Missouri River in search of Boone's uncle Zeb Calloway.
+They find him when they are jailed for brawling with fur traders.
+When "Frenchy" Jourdonnais posts Zeb's bail, Zeb persuades him to pay for Jim and Boone as well.

-The two men join an expedition organised by Zeb and Frenchy, who owns a sailing barge called Mandan.
-Taking about 30 other trappers with them, they begin to travel 2,000 miles (3,218.7 km) up the Missouri and into the Yellowstone River to seek trade with the Blackfoot Indians, in competition with the Missouri Fur Company.
-Zeb has brought along Teal Eye (Elizabeth Threatt), a pretty Blackfoot woman he had found several years earlier after she had escaped from an enemy tribe.
-She is the daughter of a chief and Zeb plans to return her to her family as a means of establishing trade with the tribe.
-On the journey, they encounter another Blackfoot that Zeb knows, Poordevil (Hank Worden); they take him along too.
-Later, Teal Eye falls into the river and is rescued from rapids by Boone.
+The two men join an expedition organized by Zeb and Frenchy, who owns a sailing barge called Mandan.
+Accompanied by 30 other trappers, they begin to travel 2,000 miles (3,218.7 km) up the Missouri and into the Yellowstone River to seek trade with the Blackfoot Indians, in competition with the Missouri Fur Company.
+Zeb's companion Teal Eye is a pretty Blackfoot woman who had escaped from an enemy tribe years earlier.
+Zeb plans to return her to her father, a chief, and his family to establish trade with the tribe.
+Zeb encounters Poordevil, another Blackfoot whom he knows, and invites him along.
+Early in the journey, Teal Eye falls into the river and Boone rescues her from the rapids.